nmcteam/3dash/README.md

 ```

 If an array, Files are filtered such that the File property matching
-the array's first value satisfies the comparison with the array's
+the array key satisfies the comparison with the array value's
-second value.
+first element.
 The default comparison operator is `=`, but it may
-be overridden with the array's third value.
-Here are several examples:
+be overridden with the value array's second element.
+Here are
+several examples:

 Find posts not authored by Josh: